ruman-hassan/ComputerGraphics/README.md

      pip install google-api-python-client
      ```

-Ensure you have the necessary permissions and API credentials for using Google APIs.
-For TensorFlow, please follow the [official TensorFlow installation guide](https://www.tensorflow.org/install) to ensure you're installing the version compatible with your system and requirements.

-Make sure to install these dependencies in your Python environment to successfully run the project.
+## Cloning the Repository using SSH

+To clone this repository using SSH, follow these steps:

+1. **Copy the SSH URL**:
+   - Go to the GitHub repository and copy the SSH URL.
+You can find the SSH URL by clicking on the "Code" button and selecting the SSH option.

+2. **Open Terminal**:
+   - Open your terminal or command prompt on your local machine.

+3. **Clone the Repository**:
+   - Navigate to the directory where you want to clone the repository using the `cd` command:
+     ```bash
+     cd /path/to/your/directory
+     ```
+   - Clone the repository using the `git clone` command and paste the copied SSH URL:
+     ```bash
+     git clone git@github.com:pomegranating/ComputerGraphics.git
+     ```

+4. **Verify the Cloning**:
+   - After executing the clone command, you should see a message indicating that the repository is being cloned.

+5. **Access the Cloned Repository**:
+   - Use `cd` to navigate into the cloned repository's directory:
+     ```bash
+     cd repository
+     ```
+   Replace `repository` with the actual repository name.

+Now you have successfully cloned the repository using SSH.
+Remember to have SSH keys set up on your machine and added to your GitHub account for this method to work.
+Once installed you can run the codes on your end.

 ## File Structure

 Still coming up with that structure...
-Maybe we can just use how the cat_trial looks like...?
+Maybe we can just use how the cat_trial looks like or not?...?

 ## Contributors

 The contributors of this repository include the members of group two:
-1. Manasseh Maina
+1. Manasseh Maina Mabuya
 2. Ruman Hassan
 3. Lancelot Githinji
 4. Charles Davies